Guilt trip

-A guilt trip is a feeling of guilt or responsibility, especially an unjustified one induced by someone else.

-Overview

-Creating a guilt trip in another person may be considered to be manipulation in the form of punishment for a perceived transgression.
+A guilt trip is the experience of guilt due to another person's communication that leads to the emotional response.
+Guilt tripping, causing a guilt trip, is a form of emotional blackmail that is often intended to manipulate a person by preying on their feelings of guilt or responsibility.
+It is considered by many to be a toxic behavior that affects a person's well-being and relationships.

+There are limited studies examining the guilt trip; mostly focused on parent–child relationships.
 George K. Simon interprets the guilt trip as a special kind of intimidation tactic.
-A manipulator suggests to the conscientious victim that he or she does not care enough, is too selfish or has it easy.
+A manipulator suggests to the conscientious victim that they do not care enough, are too selfish or has it easy.
 This usually results in the victim feeling bad, keeping them in a self-doubting, anxious and submissive position.

-There are limited studies examining guilt trips, and those studies tend to focus on guilt trips in parent–child relationships.
+Some consider guilt tripping a person to be a form of punishment for a perceived transgression.